 - Beyond clothing resale sites, get to know your local thrift and consignment shops.
 You may be able to score a gem, or find a vintage piece of better quality that achieves the look you desire.
 And when it comes to ethics and sustainability, there's nothing better than buying used.

-- Get to know fabrics, so when you read the material composition, you understand what it means.
+- Get to know fabrics, so that when you read the material composition, you understand what it means.
 Some fabrics like denim, matte jersey, and ponte knit can be equally good quality at Target as you find at Neiman Marcus.
-Just be careful with washes, embellishment, and extra details that cheapen a look.
+Just be careful with washes, embellishments, and extra details that cheapen a look.

 - A tailor is your friend.
 Clearance rack items a size too large but 75% off, a thrifted treasure that is almost perfect, and to be honest, most everything bought off the rack will look more expensive with a nip and tuck to fit your specific shape.
 Also, a tailor can help with things like hem length, skirt fullness, and cuffs to make a cheaper piece look more like the expensive item you were admiring.

 - Keep it simple, sweetheart.
 While you may not be able to get the look for less with a wine-red bow blouse, those celebrity-coveted designer jeans, or that purple floral silk dress, you may be able to with simpler pieces.
 I have found elegant matte jersey wrap dresses at Old Navy, sophisticated ponte knit suiting at Target, beautiful merino sweaters at UNIQLO, and fabulous leather jackets from Topshop.
-Lands' End is a place I regularly find well-made classics for less, and I have had a lot of luck with Nordstrom's in-house brand Halogen.

 - Keep your garments simple and add style with accessories.
 I love buying higher-quality costume jewelry and cheaper belts and accessories to get that trendy look without spending a lot on something I may not love next season.
 This doesn't mean buying counterfeit (also known as “dupes”), but buying a piece that incorporates a trend seen on many runways.
 I love Baublebar for jewelry, ASOS for belts, and QUAY for sunglasses.